clementranc/nstarwrap/README.md

          	iosubs.o mathsubs.o
         ```

-   1. Edit these lines so that `F77` is the correct correct fortran compiler and `HOSTLIBS` that should include correct paths (this line should already be correct if you are already using DAOPHOT).
+   1. Edit these lines so that `F77` is the correct fortran compiler and `HOSTLIBS` that should include correct paths (this line should already be correct if you are already using DAOPHOT).
    1. Create the shared library with the command `$ make pywrapper`.
 A new file `pywrapper.so` has been created.

 This is it, you are done!

 ### Step 2: Installation of the python package `nstarwrap`

 The communication between DAOPHOT and python is managed by a Python Class defined in the `nstarwrap` python package.
-This package is available on github and can be install as any standard Python package.
+This package is available on github and can be installed as any standard Python package.
 Please follow the following steps:

 1. Download `nstarwrap`:
    ```